eisfabian/PACEtomo/README.md

 1. **Selecting targets by dragging the image and centring features of interest manually.**
 	- Inside the script, choose a *delaytime* for dragging the image before taking the next image.
 	- Set all other settings to *False*.
-	- Move the stage to your first target (tracking target).
+	- Move the stage to your first target (tracking target), which should have enough contrast to be tracked confidently.
 	- In the SerialEM UI in the *Image Alignments & Focus* window, uncheck *Move stage for big mouse shifts*.
 	- Run the script from the script window.
 	- Choose the folder where all files related to PACE-tomo including the final tilt series are saved.
 This should be the same folder for all PACE-tomo acquisition areas if you plan to run them in batch via *Acquire at items*!
 	- Choose a rootname for the current acquisition area.
 All files related with this acquisition area will be named accordingly.
 	- The script will guide you through the following process: <img src="selectTargets_small.png" alt="Target selection process" />
+	- When dragging the image, make sure not to hit the "Shift" key as this will trigger stage movement.
+	- The script finishes when you do not add any more targets.

 2. **Selecting targets by specifying relative image shifts in specimen coordinates.**
 	- The overall process is like 1., but instead of dragging to centre a target, you supply shifts in µm for X and Y that are applied from the current position to reach the next target.
 This is useful for (semi-)ordered patterns of targets.